Welcome to Surrey Adult Learning

 If you would like to discuss an additional need or disability in confidence, please contact the Supported Learning Team by email email@example.com and a member of the team will be in touch.

 Although we try to ensure our buildings are accessible there may be some areas where we are unaware that we are not meeting your needs.
 If you are concerned about physical access to any facilities within our buildings please talk to centre staff.

-Information and advice about learning
+Information, advice and guidance about learning

 We promise to provide:

 - Information that is helpful, relevant and supports your learning.

 - Advice to help you choose the next course.

 - Guidance to signpost you to further relevant learning if we cannot meet your requirements.

 Your tutor will provide you with 'next steps' information at the end of every course and be ready to respond to any requests for information you may have throughout your course.